fermartel/ProducerConsumer/README.md

 # Configuration

-The following parameters are used to configure the way the expressions are generated:
+The following parameters, found in the config/evaluator.js file, are used to configure the way the expressions are generated:

 ```javascript
 // Maximum value for random operand